❦ ❦ ❦

 While he was in that village, being taught the most advanced ways of soldiers, Rama met a young woman.
 For him, this was the same thing he had done for one lifetime after another, and he almost expected it.
 She was a gloriously beautiful woman with a joyous disposition.
 She was very bright.
 She had a native wisdom that made her even more attractive.
 Falling in love with her seemed so perfectly right that it seemed like intentional destiny unfolding.
 Perhaps it was, though not in a way he anticipated.

 He was not gone long, perhaps a month.
 It was not an easy trip because there were bandits on the roads, and though he found it easy to avoid them, doing so made travel a bit slow.
-One thing this did was to put him out of touch with the common folk of the countryside, and this meant that he had to carry his food for the trip with him, rather than buying it along the way.
+One thing this did was to put him out of touch with the common folk of the countryside, so he lost track of events around him to a degree.

-Being out of touch led to a shock.
-Without talking with people, he did not have the news of what was going on in the world.
-As so, walking down the path on the last hill of the trip back to the south, he expected to come out of a wooded area onto the farmland of a plain, seeing the village where his true love waited in the distance.
+With permission to marry, he returned to village to the south, where the woman he loved was waiting.
+Again, he traveled in secret, out of touch, but this time it led to a shock.
+Walking down the path on the last hill of the trip, he expected to come out of a wooded area onto the farmland of a plain, seeing the village where his true love waited in the distance.
 Instead, he saw a blackened ruin.

 The village had been attacked.
 It had been burned completely to ash, and there were no people left alive.
 Rama saw a few bodies that were burned beyond recognition.
 Some were animals.
 Some were human.
 No one remained.